 Perhaps the deadliest flood ever in the history of humankind took place in 1930, a severe drought afflicted almost the entire China.
 Due to isolated weather conditions over the central region, which began in the winter of late 1930, heavy snowstorms in the winter followed by heavy rains raised river levels significantly.

-Official Chinese sources claimed that nearly 145,000 people have lost their lives, on the contrary, many other external sources claimed that it was much higher and as much as 4 to 5 million people
+Official Chinese sources claimed that nearly 145,000 people had lost their lives.
+On the contrary, many other external sources claimed that it was much higher and as much as 4 to 5 million people.